 Thus, organizations must disclose information about the collection, sale, and disclosure of personal information.

-The CCPA will apply to for-profit businesses that collect and control California residents’ personal information, do business in the state of California, and meet at least one of the following thresholds:
+The CCPA Compliance will apply to for-profit businesses that collect and control California residents’ personal information, do business in the state of California, and meet at least one of the following thresholds:

 - Annual gross revenues larger than $25 million

 - Receive or disclose the personal information of 50,000 or more California residents, households, or devices each year

 - Make 50 percent or greater annual revenue from selling California residents’ personal information

 Non-profits, smaller companies that don’t meet the revenue thresholds, and/or those that don’t traffic in large amounts of personal information from California residents, and don’t share a brand with an affiliate that’s covered by the CCPA Compliance won’t have to comply.

 The CCPA does not cover every business.
 The law defines a “business” as a legal entity that collects consumers’ personal information, determines the purposes and means of processing consumers’ personal information, conducts business in the State of California, and satisfies one or more enumerated thresholds:

 - Earns annual gross revenues in excess of $25,000,000;